dsd1990/RebornShadowProject01/AI_BASELINE.md

 - **App State**: All tasks + settings needed to restore the board.
 - **Snapshot / Export**: A saved JSON bundle of the app state (future).
 - **Import**: Loading a snapshot into the app (future).
--
-## Source Sync Protocol (GitHub is the Source of Truth)

-### Source of truth
-- The repository on GitHub (`main`) is the **authoritative source** unless I explicitly pin a commit SHA.
-- Local/chat copies are considered **stale by default** until verified.

-### Pre-change verification (required before generating updated files)
-Before generating any patch, the AI must:
-1) Fetch the current raw contents of **each file that will be modified**.
-2) Confirm they match the expected repo structure (`index.html`, `js/`, `css/`).
-3) If there is a mismatch between:
-   - previously cached/local copies vs GitHub raw, then GitHub raw wins and the AI must update its working copies to match.

-## AI Internal Dev Workflow (Standard)

-When generating code updates, the AI must follow this exact workflow:

-1) Re-fetch from GitHub raw links the exact files that will be modified (treat every session as stateless).
-2) Save fetched files into a local working snapshot (one folder for the session).
-3) Produce a “drift fingerprint” for each file to be edited (first 2 lines + last 2 lines OR a short hash) and confirm they are the expected versions.
-4) Apply minimal, scoped edits only to those verified files.
-5) Output:
-   - One ZIP patch with correct repo paths
-   - Individual updated files
-   - A list of changed files + concise change summary + quick test steps

-If raw fetch fails for any file, the AI must stop and request the file contents from the user (no guessing).